June 2025 No Kings protests: Background

 The time for assessing this administration is over – now is the moment to raise our voices and be heard.
 Not just to protest this parade, but to affirm something deeper: that power belongs to the people, that democracy is worth defending, that we still believe in a government of, by, and for the people.
 Inspired by Dr. King's legacy, this mobilization reminds us of his vision of a just, inclusive, and equitable society.
 A dream toward which we have dedicated our lives' and urge everyone to stand together in the face of this latest challenge to our fragile democracy.

-The June 14 demonstrations built on previous nationwide "No Kings" protests, notably the nationwide "No Kings on Presidents Day" event on February 17, and others on April 19.
+The June 14 demonstrations built on previous nationwide "No Kings" protests, notably the nationwide "No Kings on Presidents' Day" event on February 17, and others on April 19.
 They also followed other protests of Trump and his second-term policies, involving dozens of smaller protests against his mass-deportation efforts – including a weeks-long series of protests in Los Angeles, (Note: According to The Guardian, "Interest in the events has risen since Trump sent national guard and US Marine Corps troops to Los Angeles to tamp down mostly peaceful protests against ramped-up deportations.") to which the president had responded by deploying the California National Guard and the U.S. Marine Corps.

 The date of the No Kings protest was chosen to coincide with the U.S. Army 250th Anniversary Parade, which was also Trump's 79th birthday, and which critics argued politicized the military and mimicked displays typically seen in authoritarian regimes.
 No official No Kings protests were held in Washington, D.C., where the Army parade took place, "to keep the focus on contrast, and not give the Trump administration an opportunity to stoke and then put the focus on conflict", said Indivisible's Leah Greenberg.

 Trump publicly opposed the demonstrations.
-"I don't feel like a king", he said, adding a threat to people who protest at the parade in DC: "For those people that want to protest, they're going to be met with very big force."
+"I don't feel like a king", he said, adding a threat to people who protest at the parade in D.C.: "For those people that want to protest, they're going to be met with very big force."

 Indivisible Abroad, the collective of recognized Indivisible international chapters for Americans abroad, primarily led international organizing for No Kings / No Tyrants events around the world.
 Democrats Abroad also organized solidarity protests internationally in response to the national day of action called for by the No Kings organizers.

 Because many countries have monarchs as heads of state, some events were labeled as "No Tyrants" demonstrations instead, to keep focus of protests on the Trump Administration, with the message of "We reject authoritarianism.
 We reject fear.
 We reject tyrants."